Ko-fi/kofi-wordpress-button/Readme.txt

 == Screenshots ==

 1. Ko-fi settings page, set the default settings of the button
-2. Customise the button for a specific widget placement
+2. Customize the button for a specific widget placement

 == Changelog ==